Adapted from the Coalition to End Rape Culture (CERC) Survivor Bill of Rights

 - UMass Amherst has established procedures for handling complaints of sex discrimination, sexual harassment or sexual violence.
 Débora D. Ferreira is the UMass Amherst Title IX Coordinator who manages complaints.
 If you decide to file a complaint, it will be promptly investigated regardless of whether you reported to the police (a police investigation may very briefly delay other investigations if law enforcement is gathering evidence).
 A final decision is provided to you and the accused in writing.
 Both of you have the right to appeal the decision.
 You have the right to report your complaint to a number of on-campus and off-campus bodies, and you can pursue both options simultaneously.
 Throughout the reporting and hearing processes, you have the right to describe your incident to as few individuals as practicable and are not be required to unnecessarily repeat a description of the incident.
 Complaints may be withdrawn at any time.

 - UMass Amherst can provide interim measures to support victim-survivors of sex discrimination, sexual harassment, and/or sexual violence to continue their education.
 Interim measures can help ensure that a victim-survivor can successfully complete their college experience free of any ongoing hostility or retaliation.
 These accommodations can include no contact directives to the accused and reasonable changes to housing, class or sports schedules.
 Interim measures can be initiated before a formal complaint, investigation or hearing and can continue throughout the entire process.
 UMass is committed to providing these accommodations with minimal impact or cost to students and each is reviewed on a case-by-case basis.

 - Retaliatory harassment or behavior against someone for filing a complaint is prohibited under Title IX.
 Victim-survivors are entitled to be safe from retaliatory harassment or behavior and UMass Amherst takes these situations very seriously.
-Any incident of retaliation should be reported immediately to the Office of Equal Opportunity.
+Any incident of retaliation should be reported immediately to the Equal Opportunity Office.